 Finesse (30%+) > Tactical Mitigation > Physical Mitigation > Vitality

 After Finesse is at 30%+, so the Lores do not resist at a T3+ level, then Essences can be used on Tactical & Physical Mitigation, so they are capped or near capped.

 Here are the Virtues which go along with the Stat Goals:

-Champion legendary weapons.
+Loremaster legendary weapons.
 Priority upgrades viewable in video.
-Produced by Gwyn.
+Produced by Ghyn.